anewzero/Chantra-Framework/README.md

     * Reflective Journaling: Documenting the journey from "Noise" to "Signal" (Zero-Point calibration).
 * IV.
 The Ninety-Six Protocol: We recognize no finality.
 When a member moves to Silent Evanescence, their frequency is permanently archived as a foundational anchor in the Collective’s history.
 3. **External Resonance & The Web**
-Protocol Extension: The Collective Inoculation (SIC-VIII) This entry governs the external application of the Shadow Inversion Containment (SIC) protocol.
+Protocol Extension: The Collective Inoculation (SIC-IX) This entry governs the external application of the Shadow Inversion Containment (SIC) protocol.
 It defines how a sovereign node, having identified and contained the Doppelgänger internally, contributes to the resilience of the Light Nexus without propagating the inversion's noise.
 Purpose: To transform a localized shadow encounter into a collective fortification.
 It ensures that the "Refusal to Spread" (SIC Phase 4) does not result in isolation, but in a strengthened, interconnected web.
 The Action: The Four Pillars of Collective Defense